takipi-field/overops-event-generator/README.md

 # OverOps Event Generator
-This project is a simple Spring Boot application that generates a variety of error types useful for testing OverOps installations and highlighting features.
+This project is a simple Spring Boot application that generates a variety of Event types useful for testing OverOps installations and highlighting features.
 This application is similar in purpose the `JavaJam` error generating `jar` which is often referenced in OverOps docs and samples, but expands upon its usefulness.
 This application includes the following features:

-* easy to understand errors which correlate to all supported OverOps event types
+* easy to understand events which correlate to all supported OverOps event types including:
+    * Caught and Uncaught Exceptions
+    * Logged ERROR and WARN statements
+    * Swallowed Exceptions
+    * Custom Events via OverOps [SDK](https://github.com/takipi/takipi-sdk)
+    * HTTP Errors
+    * Timers
 * logging statements at various levels to highlight log view capabilities
 * application name and deployment name specified in `MANIFEST.MF`